- Because You Can

 Next up in the Top 5 series, we have five reasons not to consider it.
 For every solid reason to retire early, there’s a counterpoint and a good reason not to retire as soon as you can.

-Top 5 Reasons Not to Retire Early
+The Top 5 Reasons NOT to Retire Early

 1. You love your job.

 I’m not blaming you, I’ve made some unwise choices too.
 We make many financial decisions that will have consequences, good or bad.
 Some we will never regret.
 Other choices will have our older self wondering what on earth the younger self was thinking.

-Nevermind what the studies say about spending and happiness (they say having more than $50,000 to $75,000 per year doesn’t increase happiness)?
+Nevermind what the studies say about spending and happiness (they say having more than $50,000 to $75,000 per year doesn’t significantly increase happiness)?
 They didn’t study you, did they?
 You’re not keeping up the the Dr. Joneses, you are Dr. Jones.
 They all wish they could keep up with you.

 You worked hard for this.
-And you will continue to work hard for a very, very long time, because once you and your family become accustomed to living a certain luxurious way, it’s really hard to scale back.
+And you will continue to work hard for a very, very long time, because once you and your family become accustomed to living a certain high-cost way, it’s really hard to scale back.

 And what about college?
 529s???
 You can barely afford to max out your 401(k).
 You’re going to want to work until the kids have finished college.
 Then work some more to pay for a lavish wedding or two.
 And have you seen the price of arugula at Whole Foods?
 You don’t want to follow me down that rabbit hole!
 Don’t retire early; you can’t!